nwutils/nw-builder/DOCS.md

 ## Usage

-This package can be used via a command line interface, be imported as a JavaScript module, or used via the Node manifest as a JSON object.
+This package can be used via a command line interface, be imported as a JavaScript module, or configured via the Node manifest as a JSON object.

 ESM import: